CASPA: Everything You Need to Know About the Experiences Section

-CASPA, the Centralized Application Service for Physician Assistants, is the primary application service for graduate physician assistant (PA) programs.
-The CASPA application has four primary categories within it: Personal Information, Academic History, Supporting Information, and Program Materials.
-There are lots of documents you will need to gather, prepare, and write to complete the application, but the Experiences section (within the Supporting Information category) might arguably be one of the most important.
+The Centralized Application Service for Physician Assistants (CASPA) is the primary application service for graduate physician assistant (PA) programs.
+The CASPA application contains four primary categories: Personal Information, Academic History, Supporting Information, and Program Materials.
+You will need to gather, organize, and write lots of documents to complete the application, but the Experiences section (within the Supporting Information category) might arguably be one of the most important.

 If you have worked tirelessly to gain experiences in patient care, healthcare, leadership, shadowing, and volunteering, the Experiences section offers you the opportunity to categorize, quantify, and describe these elements of your background.

-What follows are descriptions of each type of Experience category on the application, examples of roles that fulfill each Experience type, and suggestions of the qualities, skills, and abilities demonstrated by each Experience type.
+What follows are descriptions of each type of experience in the application, examples of roles that fulfill each experience type, and suggestions of the qualities, skills, and abilities demonstrated by each experience type.

 Patient Care Experience

-- This is often referred to as “direct patient care.”
-PA schools will typically state their required minimum number of completed hours.
-These minimums will vary, averaging from 250 to 3,000 hours.
+This is often referred to as “direct patient care.”
+PA schools typically state their required minimum number of completed hours, which vary and average between 250 and 3,000 hours.

 Healthcare Experience

-- This is defined as experience working in a healthcare environment but not directly responsible for patient care.
+This is defined as experience working in a healthcare environment but in a role that’s not directly responsible for patient care.

-- Qualities/skills/abilities: customer service, flexibility, attention to detail.
+- Qualities/skills/abilities: Customer service, flexibility, and attention to detail

 Shadowing

-- Examples include shadowing a surgical PA, an internal medicine PA, and/or a urology PA.
+- Examples: Shadowing a surgical PA, an internal medicine PA, or a urology PA

 Non-Healthcare Employment

-- This refers to any type of paid employment that was not done within the healthcare field.
+This refers to any type of paid employment outside of the healthcare field.

 Leadership Experience

-- This encompasses any demonstrated role(s) in which management, guidance, direction, and/or leadership was evident.
+This encompasses any demonstrated role(s) in which management, guidance, direction, and/or leadership skills were evident.

-- Examples include president of a club/organization as an undergraduate, restaurant/retail manager, and captain of an athletic team
+- Examples: President of an undergraduate club/organization, restaurant/retail manager, and captain of an athletic team

 Extracurricular Activities

-- These include participation and membership in clubs, teams, or organizations.
+These include participation and/or membership in clubs, teams, or organizations.

-- Examples include pre-PA club member, collegiate sport team member, and band/choir member.
+- Examples: Pre-PA club member, collegiate sport team member, and band/choir member

 Research

-- This includes any type of research project; both academically credited and non-credited research counts!
+This includes any type of research project.
+Both academically credited and non-credited research counts!
+Optional academic enrichment programs, such as a pre-health summer program, should be included.

-- Examples include student research assistant, research technician, and graduate research student.
+- Examples: Student research assistant, research technician, and graduate research student

-- Qualities/skills/abilities: attention to detail, analytic abilities, data synthesis.
+- Qualities/skills/abilities: Attention to detail, analytic abilities, and data synthesis

 Teaching Experience

-- Examples include teaching assistant, lab instructor, and tutor.
+- Examples: Teaching assistant, lab instructor, and tutor

-- Examples include volunteering at your church/synagogue, donating time to an organization (e.g., Habitat for Humanity), and participating in a fundraiser.
+- Examples: Volunteering at your church/synagogue, donating time to an organization (e.g., Habitat for Humanity), and participating in a fundraiser

-An important note: If an experience overlaps more than one category, list it in both/all, and divide the hours and key responsibilities accordingly.
+An important note: If an experience overlaps multiple categories, list it in all categories and divide the hours and key responsibilities accordingly.

 In summary, approach the Experiences section of CASPA as the portion of your application in which you can offer the admissions committee a full sense of the breadth and depth of your work.
 A robust Experiences section will add strength to a holistic and competitive CASPA application!